 Pulasthi, Toni & Laszlo lead the under 35s group at the centre.
 Between them, they have several years of experience practising mindfulness,…

-Suvarnadhi became the new chairperson of the Auckland Buddhist Centre in May 2021.
-She has been part of the team working at the centre since…
+Suvarnadhi became the chairperson of the Auckland Buddhist Centre in May 2021, having practised within the Triratna Buddhist Community for around 13…

 Vimoksajyoti first came to the Auckland Buddhist Centre in 2009, when she moved over to Auckland from the UK.
 In addition to raising her own…